A reflective view of Yoga & the fitness industry | Sean Newton

 I consider Yoga to be a beautiful journey that will continue to outlive branded fitness trends and industry margins; always knowingly appreciated by wiser, more discerning devotees and yes, accepted and blatantly advertised by young trend setters

 These are the days of sedentary living and over-everything (including over-striving to be a magazine cover version of “fit”).
 Thankfully, the beauty of embarking on a yoga regime to supplement one’s fitness program (or to provide an entire fitness package by its own rights) is becoming evident to thousands who hail from a variety of lifestyles and age ranges.(Richards,2008)

-When assessing Fitness and Yoga I find the following quote sums up all I’ve written thus far;
+When assessing Fitness and Yoga I find that quote reassuring.

 S Newton | July2013